Disk storage: Rotation speed and track layout

 Track positioning also follows two different methods across disk storage devices.
-Storage devices focused on holding computer data, e.g., HDDs, FDDs, Iomega zip drives, use concentric tracks to store data.
-During a sequential read or write operation, after the drive accesses all the sectors in a track it repositions the head(s) to the next track.
+Storage devices focused on holding computer data, e.g., HDDs, FDDs, and Iomega zip drives, use concentric tracks to store data.
+During a sequential read or write operation, after the drive accesses all the sectors in a track, it repositions the head(s) to the next track.
 This will cause a momentary delay in the flow of data between the device and the computer.
-In contrast, optical audio and video discs use a single spiral track that starts at the inner most point on the disc and flows continuously to the outer edge.
-When reading or writing data there is no need to stop the flow of data to switch tracks.
-This is similar to vinyl records except vinyl records started at the outer edge and spiraled in toward the center.
+In contrast, optical audio and video discs use a single spiral track that starts at the innermost point on the disc and flows continuously to the outer edge.
+When reading or writing data, there is no need to stop the flow of data to switch tracks.
+This is similar to vinyl records, except vinyl records started at the outer edge and spiraled in toward the center.

 Interfaces

 The disk drive interface is the mechanism/protocol of communication between the rest of the system and the disk drive itself.
 Storage devices intended for desktop and mobile computers typically use ATA (PATA) and SATA interfaces.
 Enterprise systems and high-end storage devices will typically use SCSI, SAS, and FC interfaces in addition to some use of SATA.